-This Management Information Circular (the "Circular") is furnished in connection with the solicitation by management of The Caldwell Partners International Inc. (the "Corporation") of proxies to be used at the Corporation's annual meeting of holders of common shares ("Shareholders") of the Corporation to be held on Thursday, March 2, 2017 at the time and place and for the purposes set out in the accompanying Notice of Meeting.
+This Management Information Circular (the "Circular") is furnished in connection with the solicitation by management of The Caldwell Partners International Inc. (the "Corporation" or the "Company") of proxies to be used at the Corporation's annual meeting of holders of common shares ("Shareholders") of the Corporation to be held on Wednesday, February 19, 2020 at the time and place and for the purposes set out in the accompanying Notice of Meeting.